Voting by post

 You must apply for a postal vote if you want to vote by post, for example if you’re away from home or you’re abroad.

-You don’t need to give a reason unless you’re voting in Northern Ireland.
+You do not need to give a reason unless you’re voting in Northern Ireland.

 Apply for a postal vote

 You can apply to vote by post for one of the following:

 - for a single election on a specific date

 - for a specific period if you want to vote in England, Scotland and Wales